NotePlan/plugins/jgclark.Summaries/README.md

 All these commands require **some setup**, so it knows what you want to summarise.
 Do this in the Plugin Preferences panel by clicking the gear button on the 'Summaries' line.
 Each setting has an explanation (below), and they are grouped into relevant sections.

 The command output can include little **"sparkline" graphs**, as a simple in-line visualisation of the recorded activity for each item you're tracking, where the time period is a month or less.
 A dot `.` indicates there's no data for that day; the height of the bar indicates the value of that day, relative to the maximum in that time period.
-The mimimum is always 0, not the lowest value, and that is always shown as an empty space.
+The minimum is always 0, not the lowest value, and that is always shown as an empty space.

 To display them requires your font to have the necessary characters (`▁▂▃▄▅▆▇█`).
 All of NotePlan's built-in themes have the characters, and I have tested with Menlo and Cascadia Code monospace fonts as well.
 See [NotePlan help on how to set fonts in themes](https://help.noteplan.co/article/44-customize-themes#fonts).